 Conditions for Watermelon Downy Mildew

 Watermelons with downy mildew occur when temperatures are cool.
-Temperatures of 60 degrees Fahrenheit (16 C.) at night and 70 F. (21 C.) during the day encourage spore spread and growth.
+Temperatures of 60 degrees F. (16 C.) at night and 70 degrees F. (21 C.) during the day encourage spore spread and growth.
 Rain or consistently humid conditions further cause spread.

 The disease spores probably travel by wind, as an infected field can be miles away and infect another.
 The pathogen does not survive winters in the north.
 North Carolina State University has a site where they use several factors to predict where the pathogen will appear.
 Professional growers can check the site to view past incidents of the disease and forecasts for areas where it is likely to show up next.